Clarifying the purpose of the volunteer role is key to successful engagement.

 - Supervision: can you or someone in your team supervise the volunteer and be a point of support and contact?

-To prepare recruiting for a volunteer, take the time to articulate your needs in a Volunteer Position Profile.
+To prepare recruiting for a volunteer, take the time to articulate your needs in a Volunteer Role Profile.

 - Explains what skills, attributes, experience, and qualifications the successful volunteer needs to possess to succeed

-- States the boundaries, expectation and standards of the volunteer, position, line manager and TSA
+- States the boundaries, expectation and standards of the volunteer, role, line manager and TSA

 - Time requirements